MiguelSolisSegura/MiguelSolisSegura.github.io/_projects/2024-02-26-lunar-lander.md

 featured_image: 'project_data/2024-02-26-lunar-lander/cover.jpg'
 ---

+Imagine you're teaching a dog new tricks.
+You reward the dog with a treat when it does something right (like sitting on command) and perhaps withhold treats or give a gentle verbal cue when it does something wrong.
+Over time, the dog learns to perform the trick correctly to maximize its treats.
+This is the essence of reinforcement learning: an AI agent (like the dog) learns to make decisions by performing actions in an environment to achieve some goal, receiving rewards or penalties based on its actions.

+Reinforcement Learning (RL) plays a significant role in robotics, particularly in tasks that require autonomous decision-making under uncertain conditions.
+RL algorithms enable robots to learn from their interactions with the environment, allowing them to adapt and improve their behavior over time.
+In robotics, RL finds applications in various domains such as:

+- Autonomous navigation and path planning
+- Manipulation and dexterous hand control
+- Robot locomotion and motion control
+- Task automation and optimization

-In the current project I embarked on an exploratory journey into the fascinating world of reinforcement learning (RL), with a focus on mastering the complex dynamics of landing a module on the lunar surface.
-The primary goal was to demonstrate how reinforcement learning has the potential to simulate and solve real-world problems, such as precision landing in space missions.
-By leveraging the Gymnasium's lunar lander environment, this project showcases the potential of RL in robotics and its significance in achieving autonomous decision-making under uncertain conditions.
+In the current project I embarked on an exploratory journey into the fascinating world of reinforcement learning, with a focus on mastering the dynamics of landing a module on the lunar surface.
+The primary goal was to demonstrate how reinforcement learning has the potential to simulate and solve real-world problems, such as precision landing in space missions, starting with a simple example.

-### Objectives:
+## Objectives:
 - To understand and apply the basics of reinforcement learning in a practical scenario.
 - To train an agent capable of successfully landing on the lunar surface within the Gymnasium's lunar lander environment.
-- To highlight the importance of reinforcement learning in robotics, particularly in tasks requiring precise control and decision-making.

-### Technologies and Tools:
+## Technologies and Tools:
 - **Programming Language:** Python
-- **Libraries/Frameworks:** Gymnasium (for RL environment), Stable Baselines3 (for creating the RL agent).
+- **Frameworks:** Gymnasium (for RL environment), Stable Baselines3 (for creating the RL agent).
 - **Tools:** Google Colab (for code experimentation and demonstration)
 - **Version Control:** Git (for code repository management)

-### Process and Development:
+## Process and Development:
 The development of the current project began with a foundational study of reinforcement learning principles, focusing on understanding how agents learn from interactions within an environment to achieve specific goals.
 The Gymnasium's lunar lander environment served as a perfect sandbox for applying these concepts, requiring the agent to make a series of decisions to land safely on the lunar surface.

-The Lunar Lander environment, as hosted by Gymnasium (formerly known as Gym by OpenAI), is a simulation used in reinforcement learning (RL) to train agents to perform the task of landing a spacecraft on the surface of the moon.
-This environment is part of the Box2D group of environments, which are based on the Box2D physics engine, offering a realistic simulation of physical systems.
-The Lunar Lander environment specifically challenges agents to safely land a lunar module on the moon, navigating through the perils of space flight with limited fuel and in the presence of gravity.

-#### Key Features of the Lunar Lander Environment:
+### Key Features of the Lunar Lander Environment

 - **Objective:** The main goal is to land the lunar module between two flags marking the landing pad.
 The landing must be soft, and the module must remain upright to achieve a successful landing.
 The environment is considered solved when the agent achieves a score of 200 points over 100 consecutive trials.